-Solar providers participating in the program will contract with SDG&E customers to sell the rights to the capacity produced by such projects.
-The solar providers will provide proof of such transaction to SDG&E to enable SDG&E to credit the customer's monthly bill for the
+SDG&E's Share the Sun program will allow solar providers to identify and develop their own project sites and sell solar services to SDG&E customers.
+The solar providers will provide proof of such transaction to SDG&E to enable SDG&E to credit the customer's monthly bill for the contracted value of the energy produced by the customer's portion of the solar project.